vishalbelsare/agentgateway/examples/basic/README.md

 cargo run -- -f examples/basic/config.json
 ```

 Let's look at the config to understand what's going on.
-First off we have a listener, which tells the proxy how to listen for incoming requests/connections.
+First off we have a listener, which tells the gateway how to listen for incoming requests/connections.
 In this case we're using the `sse` listener, which is a simple HTTP listener that listens on port 3000.

 ```json
   "listeners": [